Visiting the PA Grand Canyon.

 rest and relaxation you are seeking.
 That is here too, in great abundance.

-Put on your walking shoes, load up the bicycles and bring the whole gang to enjoy some pedal pumping and hiking on the
+Put on your walking shoes, load up the bicycles and bring the whole gang to enjoy some biking and hiking on the

 Pine Creek Rail Trail.
 The path is constructed on the old railroad grade that follows along Pine Creek through the